adl-lang/adl/doc/introduction.md

 ADL (Algebraic Data Language) is a framework for building multi language systems.
 It consists of a domain specific language (DSL) for describing algebraic data types, code generators for several target languages, and runtimes for these languages.
+Langage interoperability is ensured through a consistent json serialisation schema.

 # Example

-Here is a tiny ADL example:
+Here is a small ADL example:

 ```
 module picture